More Fish

-More Fish is the sixth studio album by rapper Ghostface Killah, released on December 12, 2006 through the Def Jam label.
+More Fish is the sixth studio album by American rapper Ghostface Killah, released on December 12, 2006 through the Def Jam label.
 The album's name derives from Ghostface's earlier 2006 release, Fishscale.
-The track "Good", featuring Ghostface's fellow Theodore Unit member Trife Da God and Mr. Maygreen, and produced by Kool-Aid & Peanut, was the first single.
+The track "Good", featuring Ghostface's fellow Theodore Unit member Trife Da God and Mr. Maygreen, and produced by Koolade and Ronald Frost, was the first single.
 It contains one track, "Josephine," which was originally featured on Hi-Tek's Hi-Teknology 2: The Chip, but all other tracks are made of previously unreleased material.

 The album features several appearances from the members of Theodore Unit (Cappadonna, Shawn Wigs, Trife Da God and Ghostface's teenage son, Sun God), as well as from Redman, Sheek Louch, Killa Sin, Kanye West and singers Amy Winehouse, Eamon, Ne-Yo and Mr. Maygreen.
-Production comes from Jim Bond, Hi-Tek, Kool-Aid & Peanut, Madlib, MF Doom, Mark Ronson, Lewis Parker, Xtreme, Fantom of the Beats, and Ghostface himself.
+Production comes from K. Slack, Hi-Tek, J-Love, Koolade, Ronald Frost, Madlib, MF Doom, Mark Ronson, Lewis Parker, Xtreme, Fantom of the Beats, Anthony Acid, and Ghostface himself.